miketronic/Desolation/README.md

 ## Introduction

-My first wireless keyboard design, currently on version 2 after some tweaks to the initial build.
+My first wireless keyboard design, currently on version 3 after some extensive updates.

 ### Goals/highlights for this build -